US Masters Fund Continues Stock Buy-Back

 US Masters Residential Property Fund (AU:URF) has released an update.

-The US Masters Residential Property Fund has announced an update on its ongoing stock buy-back program, with a total of 154,303 ordinary units purchased on the previous day.
-The program is part of the company’s strategy to repurchase fully paid ordinary units, as indicated by the daily buy-back notification.
+US Masters Residential Property Fund has announced an update on its ongoing stock buy-back program, revealing the repurchase of 853,272 ordinary units on the previous day, adding to the total of 13,313,786 units bought back to date.
+This move is part of the company’s market buy-back strategy, as detailed in their latest daily notification to the ASX.

 For further insights into AU:URF stock, check out TipRanks’ Stock Analysis page.